Cloud-Foundations/Dominator/cmd/imaginator/README.md

                       triggers will be attached to the image
 - `PackagerType`: the name of the packager type to use

-### Image Streams URL
+### ImageStreams URL
 This is a JSON encoded configuration file listing all the user-defined *image streams*.
+It contains the following top-level fields:
+- `StreamPatterns`: this contains a table of regular expressions matching *image stream* names and their respective configurations
-It contains a top-level `Streams` field which in turn contains a table of *image stream* names and their respective configurations.
-The configuration for an *image stream* is a JSON object with the following fields:
+- `Streams`:  this contains a table of *image stream* names and their respective configurations

+The configuration for an *image stream* is a JSON object with the following
+fields:
 - `BuilderGroups`: a list of groups.
 Members of these groups are permitted to build images for this stream
 - `BuilderUsers`: a list of users who are permitted to build images for this